rusticpenguin/htmlkeyboard/readme.md

 # HTML Keyboard

 A music keyboard designed in vanilla Javascript.
-With all the *(soon to be implimented)* functionality needed to impliment into your project!
+With all the *(soon to be implimented)* functionality needed to impliment it into your project!

 #### Features!